homeles/RunWatch/README.md

 4. Set up your GitHub App:
    - Create a GitHub App in your organization's settings
+   - Define the below permissions for the App:
+     - `Read` access to actions, metadata, and organization administration
+     - `Read and write` access to workflows
+   - Subscribe the the below events:
+     - `Workflow Job`
+     - `Workflow Run`
    - Note down the App ID
    - Generate and download the private key
    - Place the private key file in your project directory